 - I would recommend this course to my colleagues

-The average response to all these question was over 9.3 out of 10
+The average response to all these questions was over 9.3 out of 10

-James Cook University research on the efficacy of our self-care in medicine program with year one dentistry, pharmacy and medicine students indicated a doubling in knowledge of and application of resilience techniques and a reduction in stigma associated with mental health .
-Over 400 students have been involved in the program.
-The research findings will be published mid 2019
+James Cook University research on the efficacy of our self-care in medicine program with year one dentistry, pharmacy and medicine students indicated a doubling in the knowledge of and applying resilience techniques and a reduction in stigma associated with mental health.
+Over 1,000 students have taken part in the program.

 "For me as a leader, I often think the struggle can be more important than the immediate outcome.
 I wanted my team to rise above tasks and list management and think about what is really required to be successful as a client facing team.
 Andy provided a bridge between results and individual and collective "wellbeing" and helped us see the balance between "doing" and" being".Eric Walker HR Director Hess Corporation, Exploration and Production